 Can I use my Samsung Galaxy Note3 for free Laptop internet access?

-I have an unlimited data play with T-Mobile.
+I have an unlimited data plan with T-Mobile.
 Tethered data downloaded above a certain amount drops down to old dial-up speeds.
 This amount is easily accrued on a Laptop in no time.

 That depends on whether you have a hotspot plan purchased through T-Mobile.
-If you don't already have a plan and you continue to use the hotspot feature, you will be warned through the browser regarding your continued usage.
-T-Mobile will not charge you but you won't be able to tether anymore at this point.
+If you don't already have a plan and you continue to use the hotspot feature, you'll be warned through the browser regarding your continued usage.
+T-Mobile will not charge you, but you won't be able to tether anymore at this point.

-I don't have idea mean how we can connect internet on PC from Note2?
+I don't any have idea on how we can connect to the internet on PC from Note2?

 See more questions like this: Android Version 4.3 on Galaxy Note2 on Verizon has disabled HotSpotting